Wyatt-Cox-student/SDEV265-Project/README.md

 limit 20 per page and have multiple pages you can click through like google?

-hover color dark grey for top buttons
+hover color dark grey for top buttons and filter buttons.